ClementNerma/tapo-rest/README.md

 ## Query parameters

 Some routes (such as `get-hourly-usage`) require timestamps.
 These must be provided in RFC 3339 format (e.g. `2023-12-31`).

+## Session timeout

+Once connected to a Tapo device, a session is maintained between the server and the device.
+But Tapo devices set an expiration time, which means the session will eventually expire.

+If this happens, you can hit the `/refresh-session?device_name=...` route to refresh the session.